 Anti-wrinkle injections can be used to treat upper lip lines, also known by some as “smoker’s lip”.
 They can be used in conjunction with dermal filler treatments to soften the appearance of upper lip lines.

-If you’d like to know more about Botox in Manchester, please don’t hesitate to contact us today.
+If you’d like to know more about anti-wrinkle treatments in Manchester, please don’t hesitate to contact us today.

 Anti-wrinkle injections are treatments using a chemical substance which temporarily relaxes the muscle, thereby reducing the formation of wrinkles.